cafephilolviv/cafephilo_v3/README.md

-Credits for the UI and contribution to project at all to [Ihor Tokaryk](https://github.com/ihortok)
+Credits for the UI and for the infinite scroll, and contribution to project at all to [Ihor Tokaryk](https://github.com/ihortok)

 [![builds.sr.ht status](https://builds.sr.ht/~voloyev/cafefilo_v3/.build.yml.svg)](https://builds.sr.ht/~voloyev/cafefilo_v3/.build.yml?)